tylerharter/cs320/s20/p1/README.md

 For Q15, let's mix it up and use x-axis for unique and line color for total.

-Hint: when plotting a DataFrame in Pandas, each column is a line, and the index corresponds to the x-axis.
+Hint: When plotting a DataFrame in Pandas, each column is a line, and the index corresponds to the x-axis.
 So swapping line color with x-axis position can be accomplished by transposing the DataFrame before plotting (something like `df.T.plot.line(...)`).